Policies of the Seniors United Party of Australia

-The Seniors United Party of Australia will push for the provision of more social and community housing to ensure an adequate supply of housing for seniors and that waiting lists for placements are reduced.
+The Seniors United Party of Australia will push for the provision of more social and community housing, with an emphasis on mature single women, to ensure an adequate supply of housing for seniors and that waiting lists for placements are reduced.

 The NSW Independent Commission Against Corruption (ICAC) has served the State of NSW well in recent years, investigating and uncovering corruption by public officials, NSW politicians and Ministers.

 The Seniors United Party believes there is a very strong case for a Federal ICAC to do the same good work of uncovering corruption at the Federal level.

 Transparency International's ranking for corruption in Australia has fallen in recent years from 6th to 13th; see: https://transparency.org.au/ Professor A.J.
 Brown of Transparency International recently said “The big gap is in the lack of a federal anti-corruption agency to really cover the gaps that we know exist in terms of public officials and parliamentarians being covered by the right sort of oversight".